 Bob Weis is the President of Walt Disney Imagineering (WDI), the creative engine behind experiences found in Disney theme parks, resort hotels and cruise ships.
 He is responsible for furthering Imagineering’s vision and developing and delivering extraordinary products and experiences that enhance the emotional connection to the Disney brand.

-As the creative and design lead for some of Disney’s largest and most successful parks, Bob has decades of experience leading build projects around the world.
-Before becoming President of WDI, Bob was the creative executive of Shanghai Disney Resort.
+As the creative and design lead for some of Disney’s largest and most successful parks, Bob has decades of experience leading projects around the world.
+Before becoming President of Imagineering, Bob was the creative executive of Shanghai Disney Resort.
 Prior to that, Bob completed a five-year transformation and expansion of Disney California Adventure Park.
-Bob’s previous projects include creative leadership over the original concept for Disney’s Hollywood Studios, The Twilight Zone Tower of Terror™ attraction, conceptual design for Tokyo DisneySea, and work on the first international Disney theme park, Tokyo Disneyland.
+His previous projects include creative leadership over the original concept for Disney’s Hollywood Studios, The Twilight Zone Tower of Terror™ attraction, conceptual design for Tokyo DisneySea, and work on the first international Disney theme park, Tokyo Disneyland.

-Bob has been honored with multiple awards from the Themed Entertainment Association, along with awards for the development of Shanghai Disney Resort, including the China Construction Engineering Luban Prize and The American Institute of Architects Technology in Architectural Practice Award for the successful implementation of Building Information Modeling (BIM).
+Bob has been honored with multiple awards from the Themed Entertainment Association, along with awards for the development of Shanghai Disney Resort, including the China Construction Engineering Luban Prize, and The American Institute of Architects Technology in Architectural Practice Award for the successful implementation of Building Information Modeling (BIM).